Everywhere At The End Of Time: Stage 5 - The Caretaker

 On the soundtrack front I enjoyed Rob's Revenge OST and Colin Stetson's Hereditary OST but I didn't even get around to that Scott Walker/Sia soundtrack or the new Halloween from John Carpenter & Co.

 I nearly fell into the nostalgia traps of new releases from Space Afrika, Beta Librae, Barker... all perfectly adequate facsimiles of past high water marks in innovative electronic music.

-...apparently rave is the new old thing...hasn't it been the new old thing for several years now?
+...apparently rave is the new old thing...hasn't it been the new old thing for at least seven years now?